 The only resolution to this difficulty is for the money needed to be allocated to the patient and to go with the patient, whoever takes responsibility.
 Further, this resource needs to extend across all organisations, but especially between health and social services.
 In this case education will also need to be party to any resource available.

-Mental Health or Mental Capacity Act?
+Mental Health Act of Mental Capacity Act

 The boy’s case was heard in court in the context of the Mental Capacity Act, and he was held under a Deprivation of Liberty Safeguarding Order which allows deprivation of liberty.
 It does not require a treatment to be available (in contrast to the Mental Health Act); indeed it does not legitimise treatment directly, only through a best interests process.